Mexican Mashed Sweet Potatoes

 The sweet potato mash with a serving spoon in it on a red trivet.

-Mexican Sweet Potato Mash
+Mexican Mashed Sweet Potatoes

 A healthy vegan, dairy free, gluten free Mexican-inspired side dish perfect for your holiday table!